 Press Release: New Case Studies Show ‘Zero Waste’ Success in Europe

-Zero Waste Europe publishes today three new case studies (a second edition and two brand new cases) showing that the successful development and implementation of zero waste strategies in Europe is already taking place and is set to inspire further communities, towns and cities to transform our relationship with resources and adopt zero waste goals.
+Zero Waste Europe publishes new case studies (a second edition and two brand new cases) showing that the successful development and implementation of zero waste strategies in Europe is already taking place and is set to inspire further communities, towns and cities to transform our relationship with resources and adopt zero waste goals.

 The cases studies focus on Capannori (Italy), Argentona (Catalonia, Spain) and Vhrnika (Slovenia), and review the stories of their successes to date, providing an analysis of the key elements that allowed such impressive transition.
 Today, these case studies show that, in contrast with the outdated idea of burning or burying our waste, preventing, reusing and recycling it create jobs and resilience, save money, and protect the environment and public health.